 - b.
 When something violates our bylaws, they are illegal and can have ramifications. - c.
-Please do your part, and be familiar with this document. - C. Third, Take advantage of AG Financial. - 1.
-This is not a requirement. - a.
-But, AG Financial provides a valuable service to us through a 403b. - b.
-They will also provide financial planning and help. - 2.
-Because the AG does not have a mandatory retirement plan, you need to take seriously your financial future, especially if you are a full-time minister. - 3.
-AG Financial can help with this, so can Rhonda Amer who has been a blessing to me personally in the area of financial advice. - C. Lastly, Support Missions and the Local Church. - 1.
+Please do your part and be familiar with this document. - d.
+Our updated bylaws are always posted at somoag.org, under the About page. - C. Third, Take advantage of AG Financial. - 1.
+This is not a requirement but should be. - a.
+AG Financial provides us with a valuable service through a 403b. - b.
+They also provide financial planning and help. - 2.
+Because the AG does not have a mandatory retirement plan, you must take your financial future seriously, especially if you are a full-time minister. - 3.
+AG Financial can help with this, your Presbyter is often a great resource, and Rhonda Amer, the CFO here at the Network, has been extremely helpful. - C. Lastly, Support Missions and the Local Church. - 1.
 You are required to be part of a local church. - a.
 Sometime ago, my church came alongside another church for a season during a pastoral transition. - b.
 During a 6-month period, I was responsible for ensuring this particular church's pulpit was filled each week. - c.
-One week, I received a call asking if I would let a minister preach at this church. - d.
-It is a small world, so I knew this man was not serving in any capacity at any church, so I informed him I would not use ministers who were not engaged at a local assembly: He called my presbyter on me. - e.
+One week, I received a call from a man asking if I would let him preach at this church. - d.
+The AG is a small world, and I knew this man was not serving in any capacity at any church, so I informed him I would not use ministers who were not engaged at a local assembly: He called my presbyter on me.

+- e.
 If you want opportunities to play, you must show up to the ballpark. - 1.
-To receive credentials, you must be a member of a local church.

-- 2. If you want to pursue opportunities, show up and serve. - 2.
+To receive credentials, you must be a member and participant of a local church. - 2.
+If you want opportunities, show up and serve. - 2.
 And you should be required to give to missions. - a.
 We are a missions movement. - b.
 We should want to give generously to missions and encourage others to do the same.